 You are eligible for assessment by the Board of Admission.
 You are required to pass a GMAT/ GRE test, and to write an essay describing your motivation for applying to the MSc Information and Network Economics at SBE.

 1. Submit your curriculum vitae

 All candidates must provide a CV.
 Please list your education, relevant extracurricular activities and internship/professional experience.

 All candidates must write a letter of motivation.
 Please provide good arguments about why you want to do this master's programme at Maastricht University and why you believe that you can successfully complete the programme.

 This master's programme is taught in English.
 You must therefore have a thorough verbal and written command of English.
 If you meet one of the following criteria, you do not have to submit additional proof of your English proficiency:

 - you are an EU citizen

-- you completed a bachelor's or master's programme that was taught in English
+- you completed a bachelor's programme that was taught in English

 If you do not meet any of these criteria, you will need to submit your scores from an IELTS or a TOEFL exam as proof of your English proficiency.
 You have to prepare and register for these exams yourself.